rafaelAres/CingleVue-Code-Challenge/README.md

  * in NodeJS's command prompt run the server using this command : > node server.js
  * in the browser type this url : localhost:3000 to get access to the application

-#For the Back-End using node JS i worked with :
+#For Back-end using NodeJS i worked with :

  * body-parser
  * express